Trump administration allows states to make Medicaid recipients work

 The Centers for Medicare & Medicaid Services released a guidance Thursday outlining what states need to do to mandate that certain Medicaid enrollees work to qualify for benefits.
 The agency is expected to start approving state waivers promoting "community engagement activities" in coming weeks.

-The historic move would be a significant change in how the government health insurance program operates.
+The historic move would be a significant change in how the government health insurance program operates and would fulfill a longtime Republican goal.
 States, for instance, could require non-disabled, working age recipients to work, volunteer, go to school or enter a job training program.
 The guidance also includes caregiving as one of the activities.

 "Medicaid needs to be more flexible so that states can best address the needs of this population.
 Our fundamental goal is to make a positive and lasting difference in the health and wellness of our beneficiaries, and today's announcement is a step in that direction," said Seema Verma, the agency's administrator.

+In its guidance, CMS pointed to studies that show working and volunteering can contribute to better health as justification that the requirement is in keeping with Medicaid's mission.

+The agency's guidance provides states with a lot of flexibility in designing their programs and highlights that many recipients may need additional considerations.

-The guidance notes that some Medicaid recipients may have trouble meeting these requirements because of frail health, substance abuse or high unemployment in their areas.
-States should take these issues -- as well as recipients' employability -- into consideration, the agency said.
+For instance, the guidance notes that some Medicaid recipients may have trouble meeting these requirements because of poor health, substance abuse or high unemployment in their areas.
+States should take these issues -- as well as recipients' employability -- into consideration and allow for modifications or exemptions, the agency said.
+Pregnant women will also be exempt.

+The agency specifically calls out the opioid epidemic, saying that time spent in treatment can count towards the mandate and those in intensive recovery programs can be excused.
+Many governors, including Republican ones, have defended the Medicaid program as being critical to addressing the substance abuse crisis.

-States will be required to describe strategies to assist recipients in meeting the requirements and to link them to job training resources.
+States will be required to describe strategies to assist recipients in meeting the requirements and to link them to job training and support resources, including child care and transportation.
 However, they will not be allowed to use federal Medicaid funding to finance these services.

+The agency is encouraging states to align their Medicaid work requirements with those mandated by other federal safety net programs.
+Recipients who meet the work requirements in the Supplemental Nutrition Assistance Program, commonly known as food stamps, and by the Temporary Assistance for Needy Families, must be considered in compliance with their state's Medicaid rules.

 Republicans have long wanted to add work requirements to the Medicaid program, which covers nearly 75 million low-income children, adults, elderly and disabled Americans.
 The broadening of Medicaid to low-income adults under Obamacare -- roughly 11 million have gained coverage under the health reform law's Medicaid expansion provision -- further spurred GOP efforts.